Green: Safety and permission

 Green can communicate safety to proceed, as in traffic lights.
 Green and red were standardized as the colors of international railroad signals in the 19th century.
 The first traffic light, using green and red gas lamps, was erected in 1868 in front of the Houses of Parliament in London.
 It exploded the following year, injuring the policeman who operated it.
 In 1912, the first modern electric traffic lights were put up in Salt Lake City, Utah.
 Red was chosen largely because of its high visibility, and its association with danger, while green was chosen largely because it could not be mistaken for red.
 Today green lights universally signal that a system is turned on and working as it should.
 In many video games, green signifies both health and completed objectives, opposite red.

 Nature, vivacity, and life

 Green is the color most commonly associated in Europe and the United States with nature, vivacity and life.

 It is the color of many environmental organizations, such as Greenpeace, and of the Green Parties in Europe.
 Many cities have designated a garden or park as a green space, and use green trash bins and containers.
 A green cross is commonly used to designate pharmacies in Europe.

-In China, green is associated with the east, with sunrise, and with life and growth.
+In China, green symbolizes the east, sunrise, and life and growth.
 In Thailand, the color green is considered auspicious for those born on a Wednesday (light green for those born at night).